joffreyBerrier/vue-spreadsheet/README.md

-  :drag-to-fill                   | Boolean    | That activates drag to fill :submenu-tbody                  | Array      | That contains the submenu-tbody :submenu-thead                  | Array      | That contains the submenu-thead v-on:tbody-input-change         | Function   | When the **input changes** v-on:tbody-select-change        | Function   | When the **select change** v-on-thead-submenu-click-{#}    | Function   | {#} - Name of the function declared on **submenu-thead**
+  :drag-to-fill                   | Boolean    | That activates drag to fill :submenu-tbody                  | Array      | That contains the submenu-tbody :submenu-thead                  | Array      | That contains the submenu-thead :new-data                       | Object     | That contains the type of data when you have empty cell in a row v-on:tbody-input-change         | Function   | When the **input changes** v-on:tbody-select-change        | Function   | When the **select change** v-on-thead-submenu-click-{#}    | Function   | {#} - Name of the function declared on **submenu-thead**